Margaret Martin, DrPH, MPH upcoming presentations

 Dr. Martin is currently working with researchers from Northwestern University to document the neurological, academic and behavioral impact of sustained music learning on disadvantaged youth, using a longitudinal randomized and controlled research design.
 Preliminary findings suggest that early music training may remodel children’s developing brains and significantly improve cognitive function in disadvantaged children, especially for language processing and reading.
 The collaboration developed by Dr. Martin between Northwestern University and Harmony Project is providing a promising new perspective on the potential for early school-based music training to close the stubbornly persistent achievement gap between children from poor families and their more affluent peers.

 Dr. Martin has worked in low-income communities as an educator for more than 30 years.
 She is a passionate proponent of arts education and its capacity to transform the lives of children with few resources, along with the families and communities in which they live.
-Under her leadership, independent Harmony Project programs have launched in Miami, Florida, New Orleans, Louisiana, Tulsa, Oklahoma and Ventura, California, and additional Harmony Project programs are currently developing in low-income communities throughout the country.
+Under her leadership, independent Harmony Project programs have launched throughout the United States, and additional Harmony Project programs are currently developing in low-income communities throughout the country.

 Dr. Martin has been honored with numerous local and national awards, and her work with Harmony Project has been featured in national media, including the NBC Nightly News, CBS Evening News, OWN, PBS ‘Turning Point’, PBS Weekend NewsHour, US Department of Education ‘Homeroom’, Federal Task Force Webinar (US Department of Education with National Endowment for the Arts), National Endowment for the Arts weblog and The Atlantic (Oct 9, 2013), among others.